DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/00 Getting Started with DataGrid/05 Bind the DataGrid to Data.md

 ---

 If you run this code, you should see a **DataGrid** in which a column is created for each data field.
-All the columns have an equal width and the same order as their data fields.
-In the next step, we will resize, reorder, and hide some of the columns.
+All the columns have equal width and the same order as their data fields.